anudeepreddyv/anudeepreddyv/README.md

 # 💫 About Me:
 Hi, I'm Anudeep Reddy Veerla — a Data Engineer with 6+ years of experience<br>designing, building, and modernizing enterprise data platforms across cloud<br>and on-prem environments.
+I turn complex, fragmented legacy systems into<br>scalable, governed, and insight-ready data infrastructure.<br>
+#🧠 What I Do:<br>
-I turn complex, fragmented legacy systems into<br>scalable, governed, and insight-ready data infrastructure.<br>🧠 What I Do<br>I work across the full data engineering lifecycle — from raw ingestion and pipeline architecture to transformation modeling, orchestration, performance tuning, and CI/CD automation.
+I work across the full data engineering lifecycle — from raw ingestion and pipeline architecture to transformation modeling, orchestration, performance tuning, and CI/CD automation.
 My work sits at the intersection of data reliability, cloud-native architecture, and business impact.<br>I've delivered production-grade data platforms for large enterprises in healthcare and regulated industries, with a focus on governance, lineage, compliance, and analytics enablement.

 # 💻 Tech Stack: